b00f/b00f.github.io/_posts/2021-11-04-distributed_vs_decentralized.md

 categories: blockchain
 ---

-Satoshi Nakamoto didn’t mention that Bitcoin is a decentralized application in [Bitcoin](https://bitcoin.org/bitcoin.pdf) White paper.
-Indeed, he emphasized bitcoin is a “distributed peer-to-peer system”.
-Decentralization is a word that we hear it a lot recently to describe blockchain technology.
-But is the blockchain a decentralized application?
+Satoshi Nakamoto didn't mention that Bitcoin is a decentralized application in the [Bitcoin](https://bitcoin.org/bitcoin.pdf) White Paper.
+In fact, he emphasized that bitcoin is a “distributed peer-to-peer system.”
+Decentralization is a term that is often used to describe blockchain technology, but is the blockchain really a decentralized application?
 What is the difference between a distributed and decentralized system?

-In terms of computation, we can design and architect software in a monolithic or distributed way.
-Let’s talk more about it.
+In terms of computation, software can be designed and architected in a monolithic or distributed way.
+Let's discuss this further.

 ## Monolithic Architecture